nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Code splitting allows us to optimize the initial bundle size of our app
+- [Code splitting](https://reactjs.org/docs/code-splitting.html) allows to optimize the initial bundle size of the app
-- Using `React.lazy` and `Suspense` we can delay modules from loading until they are needed by our app
+- Using `React.lazy` and `Suspense` modules can be delayed from loading until they are needed by the application

 </div>